watson-developer-cloud/assistant-toolkit/integrations/webhooks/multi-assist/README.md

 ### Configure the Primary Assistant webhooks
 10. Obtain the URLs that point to your pre-webhook and post-webhook flows running inside Node-RED.
 If you are using an IBM cloud instance of Node-RED this URL will be a combination of the root URL you use to access your Node-RED instance (the panel where you edit your flows) appended with either /multi-assist-pre-webhook or /multi-assist-post-webhook.
 11. Next go into the Primary Assistant "Settings" and setup these two webhooks.
-Note that the secrete is currently being ignored so you can set these to any value you wish.
+Note that the secret is currently being ignored so you can set these to any value you wish.

 ### Configure a channel integration for testing
 12. This sample will work with any of the channel integrations but it was originally developed for the Phone channel.
 You can add a channel integration to your Primary Assistant by opening your Primary Assistant and then selecting the channel you wish to add from the Integrations section of the Assistant panel.